 How to Apply

-Some Florida housing authorities require you to apply for Section 8 in person.
+Some Florida housing authorities require you to apply for Section 8 housing in person.
 Others require you to apply online by creating an account to complete and submit an online application.
 Your local authority might provide a paper application for pick-up or mailing or an online application that you download and print to complete.
 The Orlando Housing Authority requires creation of an online account and completion of a pre-application form online, after which you are placed on a waiting list.
 Check your local housing authority website or contact the agency for information about its application process.

 Application and Documentation